michal-h21/make4ht/README.md

 # List of available settings for filters and extensions.

 These settings may be set using `filter_settings` function in a build file or in the `make4ht` configuration file.

+## The `htlatex` command

+`interaction`

+:    interaction mode for the \TeX\ engine.
+The default value is `batchmode` to
+     suppress user input on compilation errors.
+It also suppresses most of the \TeX\ compilation log output.
+Use the `errorstopmode` for the default behaviour.

 ## The `tidy` extension